MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/pricing.md

 # Pricing

-The Mobile Center is free to use while we are in the current “preview” period.
+The App Center is free to use while we are in the current “preview” period.
 We aren’t quite ready to announce pricing yet, but you can be sure that our pricing will be competitive.
-We’ll also have an ongoing level of free Mobile Center services to support lower-scale apps.
+We’ll also have an ongoing level of free App Center services to support lower-scale apps.

 During the preview period we have to set a few usage limits as we get everything working just how you’d expect: